1) Loss of muscle mass

-If you are overweight you put your body under added strain to carry its normal functions.
+If you are overweight you put your body under added strain to carry out its normal functions.
 Your heart will have to pump extra hard in order to get blood circulated throughout the body.
 Being overweight also puts excess pressure on the veins of the legs which can then contribute to the formation of varicose veins or aggravate existing symptoms.

 What can you do for varicose veins?

-• Wear loose clothing – tight clothes can restrict and interrupt the normal flow of blood from the legs back to the heart
+• Wear loose clothing – tight clothes can restrict and interrupt the normal flow of blood from the legs back to the heart.

-• Avoid hot baths – heat dilates (widens) your veins and slows down the circulation in your legs
+• Avoid hot baths – heat dilates (widens) your veins and slows down the circulation in your legs.

 • Horse chestnut seed – traditionally horse chestnut seeds (more commonly known as the conker) have been used to help treatment of varicose veins.
-They can come in tablet form such as our Venaforce or as a gel like our Venagel
+They can come in tablet form such as our Venaforce or as a gel like our Venagel.

-•Compression stockings – compression stockings work by putting pressure on the varicose vein, squeezing the tissue around the vein to help blood flow up the leg
+•Compression stockings – compression stockings work by putting pressure on the varicose vein, squeezing the tissue around the vein to help blood flow up the leg.

 •Surgery – surgical treatment involves the physical removal of the vein and is carried out under general anaesthetic.
-A variety of techniques can be used depending on the severity of the condition
+A variety of techniques can be used depending on the severity of the condition.

 •Laser treatment – this involves heating the varicose vein, causing inflammation to scar and seal up the vein.